Generic selectors

 Highlighting Output

-Reset
+Risk Alert Reset

-Sometimes there may be a reason to need to reset the risks or the formatting.
-For this, Administrator or Workspace Admins have access, on both the Risks & Warnings Policies Overview page and the Table Highlighting Policies Overview page, to a reset button.
+Sometimes there may be a reason to need to reset the risk alerts.
+For this, Administrator or Workspace Admins have access to a rest function on the Risks & Warnings Policies Overview page.
 This action will reset all Risks and Warnings information for this workspace.
-After, all enabled policies for this workspace will be rerun.
+After, all enabled risk policies and requirements for this workspace will be rerun.

 Because Policies will be rerun after reset, at least one policy must be enabled at time of reset.
 Only Risks and Warnings data will be affected.

 Table of Contents